 Barnsley healthy holidays has had another successful year.
-Our area teams have been working with partners to support families who may have needed extra support to access food and activities to keep them healthy through the holiday period.
-This year, the COVID-19 pandemic has seen families affected by financial hardship.
+Our area teams have been working with partners to support families who may have needed extra support to access food and activities to keep them healthy through the holiday periods.
+The COVID-19 pandemic has seen families affected by financial hardship.
 To make sure the holidays were healthy, safe, and to encourage communities to support one another during these difficult times, the area teams have been on hand with activities and support; some of these included fruit bags, recipe cards, cooking videos, activity packs and discovery trails.

 Colleagues across the council are working with partners at Barnsley Clinical Commissioning Group, Barnsley Hospital and South West Yorkshire Partnership NHS Foundation Trust to forward plan for winter.

 Work is happening around keeping people warm and well, and we will be supporting the Public Health England campaign with health partners and encouraging Barnsley residents who can get a flu vaccination to do so.
 This will help to keep people safe and well and prevent extra pressure on the NHS during the winter.
 Keep an eye out for information on how to reduce falls for people over 65 and the help that’s available to keep homes warm throughout winter.